Giants claim QB Rush off waivers from Cowboys

 The Central Michigan product signed with Dallas as an undrafted free agent in 2017.
 Over three seasons with the Cowboys, he appeared in just five games and threw only three passes -- all in 2017.
 Rush had one completion for 2 yards, and he gained 13 yards on two carries, also both in 2017.
 With the Giants, Rush will be battling for a role behind starting quarterback Daniel Jones, who is entering his second NFL season.
 Colt McCoy signed with New York in March to serve as the No. 2 QB, and the Giants also have Alex Tanney and undrafted rookie Case Cookus on the quarterback depth chart.

 The Cowboys fired Garrett on Jan.
-5, and he joined the staff of new Giants head coach Joe Judge two weeks later. --Field Level Media
+5, and he joined the staff of new Giants head coach Joe Judge two weeks later.
+The Giants cleared a roster spot for Rush by waiving wide receiver Reggie White Jr., who spent most of last season on their practice squad but never getting into a regular-season game.

+White, 24, was signed as an undrafted free agent out of Monmouth last year.
+He is the son of Reggie White, a defensive lineman for the Chargers and Patriots in the 1990s, not Hall of Fame defensive end Reggie White, who played in the NFL from 1985-98 and 2000. --Field Level Media

 - READ MORE ON: